LLNL/Curvallis/README.md

    Specify the name of the fit curve output file.
 This file is written out by pressing 'w' while the program is running.
 This file will only output if --fit_type is specified as something other than 'None'.
 If the file already exists, it will be deleted and overwritten when the program is run.

+   - **--output_file_name _path_ (Default: moved_points_out.dat)**

+   Use the file name _path_ when writing out the moved data points for 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name.

+   - **--pressure_file_name _path_ (Default: E2P.dat)**

+   Use the file name _path_ when writing out the calculated pressure curve for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_E2P' is used.

+   - **--bulk_mod_file_name _path_ (Default: P2B.dat)**

+   Use the file name _path_ when writing out the calculated bulk modulus curve for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_P2B' is used.

+   - **--gamma_file_name _path_ (Default: Theta2Gamma.dat)**

+   Use the file name _path_ when writing out the calculated gamma curve (Gruneisen gamma) for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_theta2gamma' is used.

    - **--points_per_decade _int_ (Default: 220)**

    Specify how many points per logarithmic decade should be given in the fit curve output file across the entire data set.
 If one wishes to increase the density of data points in the fit curve output file, simply increase the number given to this command line argument.
 NOTE: The data points in the fit curve output file are dispersed evenly on a logarithmic scale, not a linear scale.